singulart/spring-cloud-function-orchestrator/README.md

 This is an example of how Spring Cloud Functions can be composed into a sinlgle data pipeline without coding this in Java.
-Instead, application configuration is used to make this pipeline:
+Instead, application configuration is used to make this pipeline.

+Note: Functions do not know where their input comes from, or where their output should be sent to.
+This is the task of Orchestrator to connect inputs to outputs thus composing the pipeline.
+But since there is no code that manages this, I feel like this approach is very hard to understand.

 Flow 1: uppercase -> clone (duplicate ) -> add '!' mark
 ``` gradle clean bootRun --args='--spring.cloud.stream.internal.namespace=backbase_customer_engamenent --spring.cloud.stream.bindings.flow1-in-0.destination=backbase.start --spring.cloud.stream.bindings.flow1-out-0.destination=uppercase --spring.cloud.stream.bindings.uppercase-in-0.destination=uppercase --spring.cloud.stream.bindings.uppercase-out-0.destination=duplicate --spring.cloud.stream.bindings.duplicate-in-0.destination=duplicate --spring.cloud.stream.bindings.duplicate-out-0.destination=exclamation --spring.cloud.stream.bindings.exclamation-in-0.destination=exclamation --spring.cloud.stream.bindings.exclamation-out-0.destination=backbase.end --spring.cloud.function.definition=flow1;uppercase;duplicate;exclamation'```